phunware/maas-cme-android-sdk/README.md

 ### Schema

-**Schemas** are applied to **Structure** items and define what fields of data a particular structure item can contain..
+**Schemas** are applied to **structure** items and define what fields of data a particular structure item can contain.
 You can create any number of schemas in the MaaS portal.
 You can also associate tags with schemas to assist with fetching.

 ### Structure

 **Structure** items are used to build the structure and hierarchy of the data.
-Each **Structure** item that is defined as an object can also optionally be assigned a **Schema** that defines what content can be saved to those **Structure** items.
+Each **structure** item that is defined as an object can also optionally be assigned a **schema** that defines what content can be saved to those **structure** items.

 ### Content

-The structure of the **Content** object relies completely on the layout of structures and schemas.
+The structure of the **content** object relies completely on the layout of structures and schemas.